Bylaws of the International Environmental Communication Association

 4.6b – Vice-Chair.
 The Vice-Chair shall be chosen every two years through a direct election by association members.
 The Vice-Chair shall assist the Chair, serve in the Chair’s absence, and head the Nominating Committee.
 The Vice-Chair will serve in that office for two years, then will succeed the Chair.

 4.6c – Secretary.
-The Secretary shall be chosen by the Board from among its Directors and shall normally serve for two years.
+The Secretary shall be chosen by the Board from among its members and shall normally serve for two years.
 The Secretary shall be responsible for keeping records of Board decisions and actions, including overseeing the taking of minutes at all Board meetings, sending out meeting announcements, distributing copies of meeting agendas and minutes to each Board member, and assuring that records of Board's’ actions are maintained.

 4.6d – Treasurer.
-The Treasurer shall be chosen by the Board from among its Directors and shall normally serve for two years.
+The Treasurer shall be chosen by the Board from among its members and shall normally serve for two years.
 The Treasurer is responsible for managing the Association’s accounts (bank, PayPal, etc.), making sure tax returns are filed on time, and working with the Executive Director to manage costs and revenues.
 The Treasurer shall make a financial report at each Board meeting, assist in the preparation of the budget, help develop fundraising plans, and make financial information available to Board members and to the public.

 Section 4.7 – Conflicts of Interest.
 Any member of the Board having a financial, personal, or official interest in, or conflict (or appearance of conflict) with any matter pending before the Board, of such nature that it prevents or may prevent that member from acting on the matter in an impartial manner, shall offer to the Board to voluntarily excuse her/himself and shall vacate her or his seat and refrain from discussion and voting on said item.